Big Week for Economic Data

 A Personal Favor

-Please also consider joining the Great Reset group.
-This drives my own investment analysis, and (I hope) inspires others.
-You will get updates about what is being studied and can be part of the process.
+Please consider joining the Great Reset group.
+You will get updates about what is being studied and can join in the process.
 There is no charge and no obligation, but I hope you will join in my Wisdom of Crowds surveys.
 I need more wise participants!
+The latest survey results are part of my most recent report.
 The results of our team effort will be published on a regular basis, so you will be joining me in contributing to a greater good.

 Quant Corner and Risk Analysis